kajuwise/spotify-dl-on-steroids/README.md

                                        8 (slowest, most compression).
 A value larger than 8 will be Treated as 8.
                                        Default is 4.
-    -d, --destination <destination>    The directory where the songs will be downloaded -t, --parallel <parallel>          Number of parallel downloads.
-Default is 5. [default: 5]
+    -d, --destination <destination>    The directory where the songs will be downloaded -t, --turbo <parallel>             Turbo mode downloads songs in parallel.
+The number behind option defines the number of parallel threads: '-t 5' would download five songs simultaneously.
+                                       In normal mode, the download speed is limited to mimic realistic streaming and there is varying delay between downloads.

 OPTIONAL ARGS:
     <tracks>...
 A list of Spotify URIs or URLs (songs, podcasts, playlists or albums).
 Automatically prompted if not provided.